vivic04/vivic04/README.md

 ### Hi there 👋
-I am 1st Year studying Computer Science at U of T. I have had plenty of experiences at companies like: R-systems, Mindsprint and TCS.
+I am 2nd Year studying Computer Science at U of T. I have had plenty of experiences at companies like: **R-systems, Mindsprint and TCS**.

 🌱 I’m currently learning PHP and LARAVEL

+🔭 I’m currently working on Creating a ReactApp For Employers to keep check on Employee tasks

 🎯 My skills are : Python, HTML, CSS, JS, React, R and PHP